g4rf/dockerized-mailcow-mailman/README.md

 ### Install *Mailman*

 Basicly follow the instructions at [docker-mailman](https://github.com/maxking/docker-mailman).
-As there are a lot, here is a short description what to do:
+As they are a lot, here is in a nuthshell what to do:

 As *root* or *sudo*: